RunAtTekky/cpu_tictactoe/README.md

 # CPU TicTacToe
 Well well well, I have made the two player TicTacToe game many times.
-It is very easy, you only a little bit of logic to create a TWO player TicTacToe game.
+It is very easy, you only need a little bit of logic to create TWO player TicTacToe game.

-But when it comes to creating a TicTacToe when the computer will be making the moves, it becomes exponentially difficult.
+But when it comes to creating TicTacToe game when the computer will be making the moves, it becomes exponentially difficult.

 ## What we want?
 Make the CPU unbeatable.